bpuig/laravel-subby/docs/models/plan-subscription-model.md

 $user->subscription('main')->syncPlan(null, true, true);
 ```

-`syncWithPlan()` accepts 3 parameters.
+`syncPlan()` accepts 3 parameters.
 First parameter is a `Plan`, if you want to synchronize with current plan
 (default behaviour), set to `null`.
 Second is `bool` for synchronizing also invoicing details (period and interval),
 default behaviour is to synchronize `true`.
 The third one is `bool` to also synchronize features.